ahmedosama7450/test-expo/README.md

 # Like my tweet

-Expo app with IAP.
+Just testing out expo.
+This is an expo app with IAP.
 It will like or retweet your tweet for as little as 1 or 2 dollars.

 ## How to run locally